epipolarity/Decode-Drawings-V5/readme.md

 <img src="images/trilateration_3d_xy.png" height="500" />

 Drawing it out like this (on the day of the extended competition deadline), I immediately see the shortcomings of this method which only truly works if the camera is at the same height as the blue and green balls.
-We know for a fact that the camera is usually about 4cm higher up than these balls, and ths value changes with tilt and when the pen is lifted, but it's still close!
+We know for a fact that the camera is usually about 4cm higher up than these balls, and this value changes with tilt and when the pen is lifted, but it's still close!

 ### 2.6 - Work out Z camera position using trilateration

 To calculate the Z position of the camera, we use the same approach as above, but rotate the triangles 90 degrees:

-Now distance $b$ is that to the red ball, and distance $c$ is the average of distances to the blue and green balls. $z$ is the vertical distance below the blue and green balls, and since we noted above that the camera will always be higher than these balls this explains why my $z$ value is always negative, which my code comments show was previously put down to an error in the code, or getting something backwards.
+Now distance $b$ is that to the red ball, and distance $c$ is the average of distances to the blue and green balls. $z$ is the vertical distance below the blue and green balls, and since we noted above that the camera will always be higher than these balls this explains why my $z$ value is always negative, which my code comments show was previously put down to getting something backwards.
 Well this was it!

 <img src="images/trilateration_3d_z.png" height="500" />